 Dwelling - This offers protection as a result of damage to the structure of your home, including plumbing and heating, due to a loss like fire or hail storm damage.
 It does not cover the normal wear and tear of your home or maintenance-related problems.
 You need enough coverage for the cost of rebuilding or repairing your home, minus the cost of the land.
 Determining replacement coverage can be somewhat complex, but Scrivens can help you with this process.

-Other Structures - This includes coverage for detached structures and fixtures attached to land.
+Other Structures - This includes coverage for detached structures and fixtures attached to the land.
 Some examples include a garage, garden shed, driveway, sidewalks, patio, fence, or swimming pool.

 Personal Property - This covers the contents and personal items in your home such as furniture, clothing, and sporting goods.
 It also extends to your personal belongings anywhere in the world.
 Calculating the value of your belongings can be difficult, but these three easy steps will help you.

 - Create extensive records of your possessions.
 We recommend that you take close-up and wide-shot pictures of individual belongings.
 Then make an item-by-item list so that if necessary, you can quickly skim it to see what items are documented in the photos.
-Some people find it easier to keep this list of belongings grouped according to the rooms the are located in.
+Some people find it easier to keep this list of belongings grouped according to the rooms they are located in.
 Others group their belongings by item type, such as jewellery, artwork, books, or furniture.
 However you decide to record your possessions, it's a good idea to store the information in at least two different places.
 Consider keeping a hard copy of all of your lists and photos in your office at work and also saving them to a folder on your computer, an external hard drive, or in the cloud.

 - Learn the difference between policies that provide "fair market value" and "replacement cost".
 With "fair market value", once an item is lost, you'll receive the amount that your item is currently worth.
 So if you purchased a couch five years ago for $500 dollars, now it may only be worth $100.
 If your policy provides you with the "replacement value", you'll receive the amount it costs to replace the item with another one of comparable value.
 So in this case, though that $500 couch is now worth $100, it would cost $900 to replace it with a comparable one.
 Replacement value covers you for the $900.